ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 Though not mandatory, for an improved Git experience in the shell, I like to have the following configured:

-* The credential helper to cache my username and password, so I don´t have to provide it over and over again when using the https port while connecting to Git servers.
+- The credential helper to cache my username and password, so I don't have to provide it over and over again when using the https port while connecting to Git servers.
 See [Caching Your Git Password](https://help.github.com/articles/caching-your-github-password-in-git/) for installation advice.
-* Bash Git Completion for an improved command prompt and command completion with the tab key.
-Follow [Install Bash Git Completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to get it set up (it includes a Git installation via homebrew, but you won´t need that one if you already installed GitHub Desktop like mentioned before).
+- Bash Git Completion for an improved command prompt and command completion with the tab key.
+Follow [Install Bash Git Completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to get it set up (it includes a Git installation via homebrew, but you won't need that one if you already installed GitHub Desktop like mentioned before).
 In addition to the explanations given, put the following lines to your `.bash_profile` to improve your command prompt:

 ```shell
 export GIT_PS1_SHOWDIRTYSTATE=true